 Beyond the interesting culture, Macau is world-famous for its huge casinos, luxury hotels, ancient landmarks, beautiful beaches, and many fun activities!
 There really is so much to see and experience here.

-If you’re planning to see Macau in a day trip from Hong Kong or visit here for a week, then take a look at this ultimate itinerary for all of the best things to experience here!
+If you’re planning to see Macau in a day trip from Hong Kong or visit here for a week, then take a look at how days in Macau you need for all of the best things to experience here!

 A Little Bit About this 3-day Macau Itinerary